emmajanedrews/base-template/_posts/2017-10-18-youre-invited-to-the-cadillac-voodoo-ball.md

 {% include pullquote.html %}

 Every year, we hold a fundraiser in order to give back even more to the local community.
 It’s called the Cadillac Ball.
-This year’s theme is Voodoo so come dressed as a witch doctor or in your regular, semi-formal attire.
+This year’s theme is Voodoo, so come dressed as a witch doctor or in your regular, semi-formal attire.
 Either way, it’s going to be a great time. **The event will be on October 28th at 5 p.m. at The Resort at Squaw Creek.**

 In addition to great food, cocktails, and auctions, we’ll also be holding a raffle for a $10,000 grand prize.
 Get in touch with me if you’d like to buy a raffle ticket.
 They are $50 a piece.

-In the meantime, <a href="https://www.eventbrite.com/e/truckee-rotary-voodoo-ball-tickets-36522790650" target="_blank">you can get your tickets to the event here.</a> If you have any questions at all, don’t hesitate to reach out and give me a call or send me an email.
+In the meantime, [you can get your tickets to the event here.](https://www.eventbrite.com/e/truckee-rotary-voodoo-ball-tickets-36522790650) If you have any questions at all, don’t hesitate to reach out and give me a call or send me an email.
 I would love to hear from you.